 Honouring this passionate legacy is a huge challenge that requires constant work and attention.
 Without this managed care, the Valley and its natural habitats would quickly become overgrown, the buildings would crumble and the site would no longer be a beautiful and safe place to visit.

 In ensuring that this doesn’t happen, the Lumsdale Steering Group of the Arkwright Society hold regular Volunteer Working Parties to care for the Valley.

-Having focused on the protection of the industrial archaeology in 2017 (particularly the SPAB Project), the focus of 2018 has been on our Woodland Management Plan.
-The aim is to improve the health, structure and biodiversity of the trees in order to protect against environmental damage, to protect the wildlife by creating a wildlife corridor through the valley and to use judicious tree planting to stabilise wetland areas against water erosion and minimise silt build up in the ponds.
+Having focused on the protection of the industrial archaeology in 2017 (particularly the SPAB Project), the focus of 2018 was on our Woodland Management Plan.
+The aim was to improve the health, structure and biodiversity of the trees in order to protect against environmental damage, to protect the wildlife by creating a wildlife corridor through the valley and to use judicious tree planting to stabilise wetland areas against water erosion and minimise silt build up in the ponds.

-Throughout 2018 there have been regular Volunteer Woodland Management Working Parties, expertly led once again by Jan Wilson.
-Excellent work has been done, through fair weather and foul, and good humour and enthusiasm is always in great abundance.
+Throughout 2018 there were regular Volunteer Woodland Management Working Parties, expertly led once again by Jan Wilson.
+Excellent work has been done, through fair weather and foul, with good humour and enthusiasm always in great abundance.
 An enormous thank you goes out to all those involved.
-Each month, path/step clearing, step surveys and litter picking is carried out but this year the additional projects have been many and varied:
+Each month, path/step clearing, step surveys and litter picking is carried out but the additional projects have been many and varied:

 - February - native species development continued with the planting of wild garlic on the hillside behind the Paint Mill.
 Ongoing tree management meant that more dead hedges and woodpiles could be created, as both barriers to footfall erosion and habitats for fungi and insects.